Selecting A 3D Printer And Filament

 Build or Buy?

-If you have older and more-or-less responsible students, this would make a great class project, allowing your students to see "behind the curtain" as to how machines like this function and what goes into making them.
+If you have older and more-or-less responsible students, building can make a great class or after-school project, allowing your students to see "behind the curtain" as to how machines like this function and what goes into creating them.